Skip to content

 Coding Agents

-This document covers how code_with_agent and code_with_team execute external coding CLIs.
+This document covers how code_with_agent executes external coding CLIs.
+For configured SkimpyClaw agents and reusable Discord @alias profiles, see Agents.

-• code_with_agent: run one coding worker CLI (claude, codex, or kimi)
+• code_with_agent: run one coding worker CLI (claude or codex)

-These are separate from in-process tool calling (Read, Write, Glob, Bash, Fetch, Browser).
+This is separate from in-process tool calling (Read, Write, Glob, Bash, Fetch).

 Exact CLI commands